FarringtonWrites/farrington-portfolio/README.md

-# The Creative and the Technical by Farrington
+# Syntax & Story
-A collection of writing samples, technical and otherwise, by Farrington!
+A collection of writing samples by Noah Farrington